KP solitons and total positivity for the Grassmannian: Total positivity for the Grassmannian

 Postnikov \cite{Postnikov} studied the decomposition of $(Gr_{k,n})_{\geq 0}$ induced by the matroid stratification.
 More specifically, for $\M\subseteq \binom{[n]}{k}$, he defined the {\it positroid cell\/} $S_\mathcal{M}^{tnn}$ as the set of elements of $(Gr_{k,n})_{\geq 0}$ represented by all $k\times n$ matrices $A$ with $\Delta_I(A)>0$ for $I\in \mathcal{M}$ and $\Delta_J(A)=0$ for $J\not\in \mathcal{M}$.
 It turns out that each nonempty $S_{\mathcal{M}}^{tnn}$ is actually a cell \cite{Postnikov}, and that this decomposition of $(Gr_{k,n})_{\geq 0}$ is a CW complex \cite{PSW}.
 Note that $\Grkntop$ is a positroid cell; it is the unique positroid cell in $\Grkn$ of top dimension $k(n-k)$.
 Postnikov showed that the cells of $(Gr_{k,n})_{\geq 0}$ are naturally labeled by (and in bijection with) the following combinatorial objects \cite{Postnikov}: \begin{itemize} \item Grassmann necklaces $\mathcal I$ of type $(k,n)$ \item decorated permutations $\pi^{:}$ on $n$ letters with $k$ weak excedances \item equivalence classes of {\it reduced plabic graphs} of type $(k,n)$ \item $\Le$-diagrams of type $(k,n)$. \end{itemize}

 For the purpose of studying solitons, we are interested only in the {\it irreducible} positroid cells.

-\begin{definition} We say that a positroid cell $S_{\mathcal M}^{tnn}$ is \emph{irreducible} if the reduced-row echelon matrix $A$ of any point in the cell has the following properties: \begin{enumerate} \item Each column of $A$ contains at least one nonzero element. \item Each row of $A$ contains at least one nonzero element in addition to the pivot. \end{enumerate} \end{definition}
+\begin{definition} We say that a positroid cell $S_{\mathcal M}^{tnn}$ is \emph{irreducible} if the reduced-row echelon matrix $A$ of any point in the cell has the following properties: \begin{itemize} \item Each column of $A$ contains at least one nonzero element. \item Each row of $A$ contains at least one nonzero element in addition to the pivot. \end{itemize} \end{definition}

 The irreducible positroid cells are indexed by: \begin{itemize} \item irreducible Grassmann necklaces $\mathcal I$ of type $(k,n)$ \item derangements $\pi$ on $n$ letters with $k$ excedances \item equivalence classes of {\it irreducible reduced plabic graphs} of type $(k,n)$ \item irreducible $\Le$-diagrams of type $(k,n)$. \end{itemize}